-The potential reform measures suggested by the State Government are outlined in Attachment 2 to this Report.
+The potential reform measures suggested by the State Government are outlined in Attachment 2 to Report CJ111-08/21.

-A summary of the potential reform measures suggested by the State Government is provided in Attachment 1 to this Report (that is Table 1) along with a technical officer assessment against each to identify whether the initiative is supported, its priority and any additional relevant comments.
+A summary of the potential reform measures suggested by the State Government is provided in Attachment 1 to Report CJ111-08/21 (that is Table 1) along with a technical officer assessment against each to identify whether the initiative is supported, its priority and any additional relevant comments.

-In addition to the reform measures suggested by the State Government, a separate table (that is Table 2) is provided in Attachment 1 to this Report, which includes other reform initiatives identified by the City's technical officers for consideration along with supporting comments.
+In addition to the reform measures suggested by the State Government, a separate table (that is Table 2) is provided in Attachment 1 to Report CJ111-08/21, which includes other reform initiatives identified by the City's technical officers for consideration along with supporting comments.